wercker/step-s3sync/README.md

 # What's new

-- Add information about permissions to README.
+- Add information about permissions to the README.

 # Options